-A dividend reinvestment plan, or DRIP, allows investors to reinvest the cash dividends they receive from their stocks into more shares, or fractional shares, of that stock.
+A dividend reinvestment plan, or DRIP, allows investors to reinvest the cash dividends they receive from their stocks into more shares of that stock.

 Hundreds of companies, funds, and brokerages offer DRIPs to shareholders.
-Although some stock exchanges offer automatic dividend reinvestment, this is different from a formal DRIP.
 Reinvesting dividends through a DRIP may come with a discount on share prices or no commissions.

 Of course, it’s possible to simply keep the cash dividends to spend or save, or use them to buy shares of a different stock.
-In order to decide what’s best for your financial plan, it helps to know the pros and cons of a dividend reinvestment plan and how it works.
+If you’re wondering, should I reinvest dividends?, it helps to know the pros and cons of dividend reinvestment programs and how they work.

 What’s a Dividend?